hammerheim-game/hammerheim-rules/3-equipment.md

 His ale is known throughout the Old World, and widely regarded as the best.
-A warband that drinks a barrel of Bugman’s before a battle will be immune to fear for the whole of the battle.
+A warband that drinks a barrel of Bugman’s before a battle will be immune to psychology for the whole of the battle.
 Elves may not drink Bugman’s ale as they are far too delicate to cope with its effects.
 There is only enough ale to supply the warband for one battle.

 ### Crimson Shade
+_(One Use Per Battle)_
 Crimson Shade is the name given by Old Worlders to the leaves of the blood oak of Estalia.
-It is an extremely addictive drug, but grants its users inhuman quickness and strength.
+It is an extremely addictive drug, but grants its users inhuman quickness and strength for a brief period.
-Effect: A model using Crimson Shade has his Initiative increased by +D3 points, and Movement and Strength by +1 (this effect lasts for one game).
+Effect: A model using Crimson Shade has his Initiative increased by +D3 points, and Movement and Strength by +1.
 Crimson Shade has no effect on Undead such as Vampires and Zombies, or the Possessed.
 Side Effects: After the battle, roll 2D6.
-On a roll of 2-3, the model becomes addicted and you must try to buy him a new batch of Crimson Shade before every battle from now on.
-If you fail to buy any, he will leave your warband.
+On a roll of 2-4, the model becomes addicted and requires ever stronger fixes.
+The Warrior gains an additional upkeep cost of 15 gold per game, an effect that may stack.
+If you fail to fund their increasingly expensive habit, they will leave your warband.
 On a roll of 12 the model’s Initiative is increased permanently by +1.

 ### Dark Venom
+_(One Use Per Battle)_
 This is a poison extracted from Heldrakes, gigantic sea serpents that plague the Western Ocean and the coast of Naggaroth.
 The slightest wound infected by Dark Venom causes excruciating pain,